 The discussion and tables above assume no exercise of any outstanding share options.
-As of the date of this prospectus, there were 1,064,400 ordinary shares issuable upon exercise of outstanding share options at a weighted average exercise price of \$8.02 per share, and there were 2,802,600 ordinary shares available for future issuance upon the exercise of future grants under our share inventive plans.
+As of the date of this prospectus, there were 1,064,400 ordinary shares issuable upon exercise of outstanding share options at a weighted average exercise price of \$8.02 per share, and there were 2,952,600 ordinary shares available for future issuance upon the exercise of future grants under our share inventive plans.
 To the extent that any of these options are exercised, there will be further dilution to new investors.

-As of the date of this prospectus, there were 180,000 ordinary shares issuable upon exercise of outstanding share options granted to our directors and executive officers at a weighted average exercise price of \$5.78 per ordinary share, and 150,000 non-vested restricted shares issued to one of our executive officers.
-Assuming full exercise of such outstanding share options and taking into consideration of the 150,000 non-vested restricted shares, the pro forma as adjusted net tangible book value per share would have been \$3.45 per ordinary share, or \$1.72 per ADS.
+As of the date of this prospectus, there were 180,000 ordinary shares issuable upon exercise of outstanding share options granted to our directors and executive officers at a weighted average exercise price of \$5.78 per ordinary share.
+Assuming full exercise of such outstanding share options, the pro forma as adjusted net tangible book value per share would have been \$ per ordinary share, or \$ per ADS.